AdobeDocs/experience-manager-release-information.en/help/kb/aem-forms-releases.md

  </tbody>
 </table>

-1. In addition to AEM Forms add-on packages and source code for AEM Forms app, an updated version of AEM Forms Document Security Extension for Microsoft Office, and hot fixes for AEM Forms on JEE Core and Document Security components are also released.
-For detailed information, see [release notes of AEM 6.2 Forms cumulative fix 10325](/6-2/cf1-release-notes.md).
+`[1]` In addition to AEM Forms add-on packages and source code for AEM Forms app, an updated version of AEM Forms Document Security Extension for Microsoft Office, and hot fixes for AEM Forms on JEE Core and Document Security components are also released.
+For detailed information, see [release notes of AEM 6.2 Forms cumulative fix 10325](https://helpx.adobe.com/experience-manager/6-2/forms/using/cf1-release-notes.html).

-1. Contact [Adobe Support](https://www.adobe.com/account/sign-in.supportportal.html) to obtain the AEM Forms JEE, AEM Forms App Source or the AEM Forms Designer installer, AEM Forms Workbench Hotfix, or AEM-fd Client SDK (if applicable for the release).
+`[2]` Contact [Adobe Support](https://www.adobe.com/account/sign-in.supportportal.html) to obtain the AEM Forms JEE, AEM Forms App Source or the AEM Forms Designer installer, AEM Forms Workbench Hotfix, or AEM-fd Client SDK (if applicable for the release).

-1. AEM Forms add-on package for Mac OS X is not supported in production environment and should be used only for demonstration purposes.
+`[3]` AEM Forms add-on package for Mac OS X is not supported in production environment and should be used only for demonstration purposes.
 PDF Generator capability is not available for Mac OS X package.

 >[!NOTE]
 >
 >AEM Forms regularly releases patches or quick fixes to address bugs and to improve the usability and performance of the software.
 If you are encountering an issue with using AEM Forms, it is possible that it is already addressed through a patch or Quick Fixes.
 For details about the available Quick Fixes, see [Adobe Experience Manager 6.2 hot fixes.](https://helpx.adobe.com/experience-manager/kb/aem62-available-hotfixes.html)

+## AEM 6.1 Forms releases {#aem-61-forms-releases}

 <table>
  <tbody>